 Istanbul also hosts several annual motorsports events, such as the formula One Turkish Grand Prix, the MotoGP Grand Prix of Turkey, the FIA World Touring Car Championship, The GP2 and the Le Mans Series 1,000km races at the Istanbul Park GP Racing Circuit.

-What's on throughout 2018
+What's on in Istanbul throughout 2022?

 WEDNESDAY: Faith Market, oldest and biggest market place of the city.
 Around 1290 vendors, and 4800 stalls, you can find anything ranging from fruit and veg, to clothing and household materials.

 Known for its greener and upper classy setting, you can find an array of high quality products in this well-organized market place.
 There are 2000 stalls, floral displays, scattered tea cafes and toilet facilities.
 Most stalls will take credit card payments, but prices may be slightly higher compared to other markets.